Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 - Main project app 'make_me_up'
 - Bag app - functionality for the shopping bag
 - Checkout - functionality for completing an order
-- Products - functionality for displaying the products
+- Products - functionality for displaying the products and to add reviews.
 - Profile - functionality for the users profile

 ### Databases.